-Given the nature of increasingly AI-augmented context of foreign languages education and communicative application ("the Technospheric shift" [32]), it is suggested to consider the different types of information source and information destination (human and machine(AI)/computer/program, accordingly) in the structure of the groundwork Communication model (Cf. Claude Shannon [36]), when communication is approached as the core factor of interoperability of source and target knowledge and application domains (Fig. 3).
+Informatics of transdisciplinary communication is subsequently viewed in this study through the consecutive transformations of a general information system.
+Given the nature of increasingly AI-augmented context of education and communicative application [32], it is suggested to consider the different types of information source and information destination (human and machine(AI)/computer/program, accordingly) in the structure of the groundwork Communication model (Cf. Claude Shannon [36]), when communication is approached as the core factor of interoperability of source and target knowledge and application domains (Fig. 3).
 Subsequently, a model of interdisciplinary dimensions of digital education, informed by the nature and subjects of communicative interaction of the stakeholders and generative AI, is elaborated (Fig. 4).